Mastopke304/DigitalHuman-Assignments/README.md

-# Repository of Digital Human Assignments (Kyushu Unv.)
+# Repository of Digital Human Assignments (Kyushu Univ.)

 Read the readme of each file for further information.

 **FOR COURSE ONLY**